ABS-CBN: iWant

-iWant is ABS-CBN's dedicated over-the-top (OTT) streaming service, offering on-demand access to a vast library of ABS-CBN content.
-The platform features a diverse selection of television dramas, variety shows, news, documentaries, movies, and exclusive digital series, catering to both Filipino and international audiences. iWant allows users to watch both classic and current ABS-CBN programs, including simulcasts of live TV broadcasts and early releases of new episodes. iWant became a critical platform for content delivery, attracting millions of new users worldwide and expanding its availability to more than 200 countries and territories.
-The platform has since undergone major upgrades, merging the original incarnation of domestic iWant and global TFC Online services into a single integrated platform, further enhancing accessibility and user experience.
+iWant is ABS-CBN's dedicated over-the-top streaming service, offering on-demand access to its catalog of content.
+The platform features a selection of the television dramas, variety shows, news, documentaries, movies, and exclusive digital series produced by the company.
 In June 2025, ABS-CBN began unveiling a refreshed interface and streaming experience, with a new look launching on Smart TVs starting June 12.
-The platform fully relaunched as and reverted its name into "iWant" in July 2025, featuring enhanced navigation, updated branding, and support for 4K streaming and cross-device compatibility.
+The platform fully relaunched in July 2025, featuring enhanced navigation, updated branding, and support for 4K streaming and cross-device compatibility.